unboundsecurity/unbound-sample-code/blockchain/ethereum/with-ukc/README.md

 # Ethereum with UKC Demo

-This sample shows how to sign Etherium transactions using Unbound UKC.
-It is a JavaScript terminal application.
+This sample shows how to create an Ethereum wallet using Unbound UKC and make an outward transaction, sending funds to an external address.
+This demo is a NodeJS javascript program.
 ## Overview
 This demo does the following:

+* Create a UKC partition and a key suitable for Ethereum
 * Create an Ethereum transaction
 * Use UKC to sign that transaction
 * Combine the signature and transaction and post them to the Ethereum network

 ## Usage
 ### Requirements
 * A running UKC server
-* A partition with an ECC-SECP_256K_1 key.
-See instructions [here](https://www.unboundtech.com/docs/UKC/UKC_User_Guide/HTML/Content/Products/UKC-EKM/UKC_User_Guide/UI/SO_UI/KeyTab.html#h3_2)
-* An Infura endpoint URL.
+* An Infura endpoint URL (recommended ropsten network).
 Get it from [here](https://infura.io)
 * NodeJS LTS

 ### Installation and configuration